kleene-project/docs/building/dockerfile_best-practices.md

 To reduce complexity, dependencies, file sizes, and build times, avoid installing extra or unnecessary packages just because they might be "nice to have."
-For example, you don’t need to include a text editor in a database image.
+For example, there is no need to include a text editor in a database image.

 ### Decouple applications

 Each container should have only one concern.
-Decoupling applications into multiple containers makes it easier to scale, reuse containers and upgrade your tech stack.
+Decoupling applications into multiple containers makes it easier to scale, reuse containers and upgrade the tech stack.
 For instance, a web application stack might consist of three separate containers, each with its own unique image, to manage the web application, database, and an in-memory cache in a decoupled manner.

-Use your best judgment to keep containers as clean and modular as possible.
-If containers depend on each other, you can use [Kleene container networks](/run/network/) to ensure that these containers can communicate.
+Try and keep containers as clean and modular as possible.
+If containers depend on each other, use container [networks](/run/network/) to ensure that the containers can communicate.

 ### Keep Dockerfile instructions simple